Dashboard description

 After, you can analyze the following data:

-• The current average latency compared to the forecasted one for the last 5 minutes and the forecasting min, max and mean for the next minute (4).
+- The current latency compared to the forecasted one for the last 5 minutes and the forecasted latency for the next 30 seconds (4).

 Latency Heatmap